OPENAIRINTERFACE/oai-operators/README.md

 If you want to use minikube as a testing environment then install it from their [website](https://minikube.sigs.k8s.io/docs/start/).
 In case you are interested you can follow this guide to create a minikube cluster with multus CNI enabled.

+## Licence info
+The source code is written under the 3-Clause BSD License

+The text for 3-Clause BSD License is also available under LICENSE file in the same directory.

+For more details on third party software, please read the NOTICE file in the same directory.

 ## Functioning of Operators

-The controller is listening to nephio proposed crd `workload.nephio.org_amfdeployments.yaml` cluster wide.
+The controller is listening to nephio proposed crd `workload.nephio.org_nfdeployments.yaml` cluster wide.
 In the future it will listen to OAI proposed CRDs also.
+In R1 of nephio `nf` stands for amf,smf,nrf,upf,udr,udm and ausf.
+In R2 `nf` crd is common for all the network functions provider field will be used to distinguish.

 Controller requires configuration file of the network function and it allows configuring certain config parameters when the controller is deployed.
 The controller requires two configmaps when running inside a pod or during development phase you can just provide the path of the network function configuration file and the controllers configuration file.
-The reason of having controllers configuration file is to only expose some important paramters to configure the network function rather than exposing all the parameters.
+Network function configuration file is a jinja2 template.
+The variable parameters of those fields are filled using `configRef` or `paramRef`.
+Controller configuration file only contains some constant values for nf `deployment` and resource consumption releated values.
+In the future these will be calculated dynamically based on the intent.

 The idea of this controller is not to expose multiple configuration paramters but to easily deploy the network function with less efforts from the user.